dominodatalab/Phuse2024-LLM-Workshop/README.md

 # Prerequisites

 1. GitHub Personal Account.
 If you do not have a personal GitHub account, you must create one.
-You can do that here: (http://github.com).
+You can do that here: http://github.com.
 Ensure to use your private email address.
 2. GitHub PAT.
-Once you have your GitHub account, you can create your PAT here: (https://github.com/settings/tokens).
-Since this is a temporary thing, give it access to everything if you are not sure.
+Once you have your GitHub account, you can create your PAT here: https://github.com/settings/tokens.
+Since this is temporary, give it access to everything if you are unsure.
 3. Domino deployment workshop account.
-You can get that here by clicking sign-up: (https://ws.domino-eval.com)
+You can get that here by clicking sign-up: https://ws.domino-eval.com

 # Section 1: Project Set Up
 First we need to start a new project based on a Domino AI Hub template.
 This involves configuring our Git credentals in Domino and adding our external data source, in this case S3.
 Then we will start a development environment using GPU infrastructure.